Endy Mattress Review (2025)

 Endy Mattress Construction

-The machine-washable mattress cover is two-toned, blending heavy-duty grey fabric at the bottom with a white, diamond-knit pattern on top.
+The Endy mattress features a two-toned design, blending heavy-duty grey fabric at the bottom with a white diamond-knit pattern on top.
+The top cover is removable and machine washable.

-Want a mattress with more cooling features?
+Want a mattress with a cooling cover?
 Compare Endy and Douglas’s mattress construction.

 Compare Endy vs Douglas